Judgement: Preview, release date, trailers and more

 The top that off, here’s 4 minutes of juicy gameplay:

-Do you like the look of Judgement?
+Do you like the look of Judgment?
 Let us know on Facebook and Twitter @trustedreviews.